SharePoint/sp-dev-docs/docs/spfx/spfx-patterns-and-practices.md

 ## UI Guidelines

-* The main react component (i.e. HelloWord.tsx) should be used to define only master layout.
+* The main react component (i.e. `HelloWord.tsx`) should be used to define only master layout.
 If your component contains header and footer, it is always a good idea to keep them in separate components.
 * Identify all the smallest possible components required for your UI design.

   For example, if you want to build simple Products List web part, you may consider following components
-  1. ProductsList.tsx
+  1. `ProductsList.tsx`
-  2. Product.tsx
+  2. `Product.tsx`
-  3. SearchBar.tsx
+  3. `SearchBar.tsx`
-  4. Paging.tsx
+  4. `Paging.tsx`

 * If you're building rich complex UI and if you have identified a large set of UI components, you can probably create separate folders to group them.
 * These UI components should only contain rendering logic.
 Do not add any business logic or data access code in these components.
 * You should not add multiple function components/classes to single file.
 * Consider keeping the code minimal in render method.
 * Consider handling exception properly.
 Log the exception details with logger components and present generic informative message for end-user on screen.
 * Do not hardcode strings including generic messages.
-Use string labels defined in language files (en-us.js) located at src > webparts > myWebPart > loc
+Use string labels defined in language files (`en-us.js`) located at `src > webparts > myWebPart > loc`
 * Do not store large objects in session/local storages
 * Consider importing leaf level components while importing third party libraries.
-For example, if you want to import PrimayButton from Office Fabric library, use import { PrimaryButton } from "@fluentui/react/lib/Button"; rather than import { PrimaryButton } from "@fluentui/react";.
+For example, if you want to import `PrimayButton` from Office Fabric library, use `import { PrimaryButton } from "@fluentui/react/lib/Button";` rather than `import { PrimaryButton } from "@fluentui/react";`.
 This will help you to keep your package size compact.
 This can be very useful in scenarios where you would want to build home page components which are required to be performance effective at first load.

 ## General Coding Guidelines